wangjie212/TSSOS/README.md

 # TSSOS
 TSSOS is a sparse polynomial optimization tool based on block Moment-SOS hierarchies.
-The Julia version of TSSOS provides a usage based on the Julia language.
-To use the Matlab version of TSSOS, one shoud use the *matlab* branch.
-We recommend the Julia version.
-Generally, the Julia version is more efficient.

-To use the Julia version of TSSOS, run
+To use TSSOS in Julia, run
 ```Julia
 pkg> add https://github.com/wangjie212/TSSOS
  ```